nathrobel/Agario/README.md

 ## Game Overview

-Agario is a simple game where you control a cell and aim to grow by consuming smaller cells.
-This game is implemented using Python and utilizes the tkinter library for the graphical interface.
+Agario is a  game where you control a cell and aim to grow by consuming smaller cells with the same colour.
+This game is implemented using Python and utilises the tkinter library for the graphical interface.

 ## Screenshots